 “We encourage formal knowledge transfer via one of training courses for the staff that will be using Red Hat Storage long-term, as well as assistance from consulting services to ensure architectural needs are met and projects are kicked off properly,” said Raihan.

 Any new software implementation project is going to run into issues.
-SDS should be looked upon, then, as a software rollout.
-Expect bugs to crop up, updates to be required and integration challenges to occur.
-That is the way it has always been in the software world.
-SDS is really no different –except it may open the door in the long term to the key advantages of software defined storage: flexibility, agility, hardware independence, tighter integration, scalability, higher performance and lower costs.
+SDS should be looked upon as a major software rollout.
+Expect bugs to crop up, updates to be required, and integration challenges to occur, like most changes in the software world.
+SDS is really no different at the outset, but it may open the door for ideal advantages in the long term: flexibility, agility, hardware independence, tighter integration, scalability, higher performance and lower costs.